Whom do I ask?

 Students seeking permission

-The above generally applies for students too, though your use is likely to be for your own thesis or research work rather than for a class.
+The above generally applies for students too, though your use is likely to be for your own thesis or research work.
 Make it clear what your intended use is.
-For example, if you intend to make your thesis available electronically through the OUR Archive or to use material in an article based on one of your chapters this is quite different from use for the hard copy that is only available to walk-in library users or via inter-loan.
+For example, if you intend to make your thesis available electronically through the OUR Archive or to use material in an article based on one of your chapters this is different from use for the hard copy that is only available to walk-in library users or via inter-loan.

 The University Library has developed a permissions template letter on its thesis information page (in the box labeled 'Copying where you need permission').
 This is designed for students but equally applicable to other researchers.